Frequently Asked Questions

 Airbnb – Get the hour long Farm tour, a delicious Farm fresh breakfast, and a great nights sleep in a upscale room in the heart of wine country.
 Bring your pet, we love dogs, cats, birds, hamsters…!

-Farm Tours – Great for small groups and families with kids.
+Farm Tours – Great for individuals, small groups, and families.
 Learn all about the Farm without the commitment of volunteering.
-(We also offer tours for large groups)

 Volunteer – Great for energetic individuals or couples.
-Help out the Farm with your time instead of a donation.
+Help out the Farm with your time and learn hands-on.

 4. How do you make money for the Farm’s operating costs?